Reviews You Can Rely On

 Durability

 Socks do take a beating while exploring outdoors, but a good one should last you for several hundred miles before failing.
-Testing durability in a short period can be pretty tough, but we managed to see a difference after putting 60 miles on each model.
+Testing durability in a short period can be pretty tough, but we saw a notable difference after putting just 60 miles on each model.
 After years of testing these socks, some have changed very little, while others have disappointed.

 In our experience, Darn Tough socks are unparalleled in this category.
 The materials are tightly knit, the fibers are strong, and we haven't had any bad experiences.
 Even though the upfront cost is relatively high, we know we are buying a product that will last for hundreds of miles.
 In some of our testing, we've had the same socks for over five years, logged over 600 miles, and they are still wearable.
 And even when we have experienced a hole, we rest easy knowing that you can send them back and get a replacement pair.